anty-filidor/knapsack-problem/README.md

 Analysis of the charts can tell us that greedy implementation is much faster than its linear counterpart.
-Here, it's good to mention, that function _knapsack_gd_ wasn't implemented to meet high-efficiency condition.
+Here, it's good to mention, that function _knapsack_gd_ wasn't prepared to meet high-efficiency condition.

-We can also notice, that _knapsack_gd_ is accurate almost as linear programming implementation for small _C_.
-However, for higher complexity of data it is getting less precise, so that it cannot find optimal solution!
+We can also notice, that _knapsack_gd_ is almost accurate as linear programming implementation for small _C_.
+However, for higher data complexity it gets less precise, so that it cannot find optimal solution!

 ## Conclusions